Cheadle Hulme: Road

 Although most of the roads in the area date from the 20th century, there are many older roads formed from ancient routes.
 Cheadle Road possibly originated in Roman times and Ack Lane (formerly Hack Lane) is named after Hacon, a local Saxon landowner.
 Hulme Hall Road is named for the landmark it runs through and has existed since at least the 18th century.
 Until the 20th century, the roads were little more than country lanes and most traffic consisted of horsedrawn carriages, carts and milk floats.
 The roads were about half as wide as they are currently and have all since been widened to accommodate the increasing amount of traffic.
 The first cars appeared in Cheadle Hulme in the early 1900s, but horse-drawn vehicles were the main form of transport until the 1920s.
-A bus, known as the 'Rattler', was introduced around this time and ran a service through the area.
+A bus, known as the Rattler, was introduced around this time and ran a service through the area.
 It was, however, very slow and noisy, as its name suggests.

 The A34 Cheadle by-pass passes nearby; the A5419 and B5095 roads traverse Cheadle Hulme.

 Railway

-The Crewe to Manchester railway was completed in May 1842 and a railway station known as 'Cheadle' was built opposite the modern-day Hesketh Tavern.
-When the Stafford to Manchester railway opened in 1845, the original station closed and a new station was built to accommodate the junction between the two railways.
-The road was renamed to Station Road in the same year and the station was renamed to Cheadle Hulme in 1866.
-The station has four platforms that serve the Crewe to Manchester and Stafford to Manchester Lines; there are three trains per hour to Manchester and one train per hour to Stoke and Crewe.
-During the financial year 2007–2008, the station was used by passengers 424,000 times, an increase of 47,000 from the previous year.
+The Crewe to Manchester railway was completed in May 1842 and a railway station known as Cheadle was built opposite the modern-day Hesketh Tavern.
+When the Stafford to Manchester railway opened in 1845, the original station closed and the present Cheadle Hulme railway station was built to accommodate the junction between the two railways.
+The road was renamed to Station Road in the same year and the station was renamed Cheadle Hulme in 1866.

+The station has four platforms: two that serve the Crewe to Manchester line and the other two for the Stafford to Manchester line; there are three trains per hour northbound to Manchester Piccadilly, with one train per hour southbound to each of Stoke-on-Trent, Alderley Edge and Crewe.